puranikvinit/rpi5os/README.md

 The PCIe host bus is connected to the BCM2712 AP mapped to a start address of **0x1F00000000**.
 Hence to access the RP1 peripherals address space from the BCM2712 AP address space, we will have to add the above mentioned offsets to the base address.

-> NOTE: By default, the PCIe X4 interface is reset before loading the kernel so that the PCIe RC is in a clean state.
+> By default, the PCIe X4 interface is reset before loading the kernel so that the PCIe RC is in a clean state.
 For bare metal/bringup you can add `pciex4_reset=0` to `config.txt` because writing a bare metal PCIe RC driver probably isn't everyone's cup of tea.

 # The GPIO Header

 This [repo](https://github.com/Felipegalind0/RPI5.pinout) provides a detailed explanation of the GPIO header on the Raspberry Pi 5.

-TLDR: The ARM PrimeCell Pl011 UART is on GPIO pins 14 and 15 of alternate function 4.
+TLDR: The ARM PrimeCell Pl011 UART is on GPIO pins 14 and 15 of alternate function **a4**.
 The corresponding header pin numbers are as follows:

 PIN_2 - **+5V**\